Technology + Growth + Sustainability

 When will the Park be sold?

-Should the NSW Minister for Planning decide that the EOI and tender process produce a satisfactory submission that
+Should the Minister for Planning decide that the EOI and tender process produce a satisfactory submission that

 meets the Government’s objectives, it is currently anticipated that the Park will be